-- Myth (1)-General statement of objective is enough to begin writing programs, the details can be filled in later. - Myth(2)-Software is easy to change because software is flexible
+• Myth (1)-General statement of objective is enough to begin writing programs, the details can be filled in later.

-PRACTITIONER'S MYTH
+• Myth(2)-Software is easy to change because software is flexible documentation and invariably slows down software development.

+PRACTITIONER'SMYTH

-- Myth (1)-Once the program is written ,the job has been done. - Myth (2)-Until the program is running, there is no way of assessing the quality. - Myth(3)-The only deliverable work product is the working program - Myth (4)-Software Engineering creates voluminous and unnecessary documentation and invariably slows down software development.
+- Myth (1)-Once the program is written ,the job has been done. - Myth (2)-Until the program is running , there is no way of assessing the quality. - Myth(3)-The only deliverable work product is the working program - Myth (4)-Software Engineering creates voluminous and unnecessary